 The head judge should hold a meeting for the judges before the competition.
 This can be an in-person meeting on the day before the competition or an online meeting held in advance of the competition.
 This meeting typically consists of an overview of the Rules, anticipated violations, and techniques for determining compliance with the Rules.
-You will need to work with your head judge to determine what support or facilities are needed.
+You will need to work with your head judge regarding the format and to determine what support or facilities are needed.